sixtusagbo/js-lessons/module-6/Slide-Expanded.md

 **Title:** Your Debugging Toolkit

 **What to Say:**
 "The browser developer tools are like X-ray vision for web developers.
 They let you see inside web pages, understand how they work, and debug problems.
-Every professional web developer uses these tools daily.
+Almost every professional web developer uses these tools daily.

 The Elements tab shows you the live DOM structure.
 You can click on any element and see its HTML, CSS, and JavaScript properties.
 You can even edit things live and see changes immediately.
 It's like being able to peek behind the curtain of any website.